Jeff Larentowicz: Colorado Rapids

 On January 21, 2010, he was traded to Colorado Rapids along with Wells Thompson in exchange for Preston Burpo, Cory Gibbs, a 2011 MLS SuperDraft pick, and allocation money.

+Larentowicz appeared in all 30 matches (29 starts) of the 2010 Colorado Rapids season, starting in 29, scoring four goals.
+He scored his first goal for Colorado on April 18 in a 3-1 victory over Toronto FC.
+He recorded his first career brace at FC Dallas on October 9.
+He was named to the 2010 MLS All-Star Team, the first all-star nomination of his career.
+In the 2010 MLS Cup Playoffs, Larentowicz played every minute of every match, including the final, which Colorado won 2-1, to claim their first-ever MLS Cup.

+During the 2011 Colorado Rapids season, Larentawitcz posted a career-high seven goals, winning the team's golden boot.
+He started all 34 regular season matches.
+On August 23 he scored his first goal in continental play, scoring in a 1-1 draw with Real C.D.
+España in the 2011–12 CONCACAF Champions League.

 On November 17, 2011, it was announced that he was training with Premier League club Bolton Wanderers following a recommendation by United States national team coach Jürgen Klinsmann.

 Chicago Fire

 On January 16, 2013, Larentowicz was traded with a second-round 2013 MLS SuperDraft pick to Chicago Fire in exchange for a first-round selection in the 2013 SuperDraft, allocation money, and a 2013 international roster slot.
 In the 2013 season, Larentowicz proved an effective addition to the Fire squad appearing in 32 games, scoring two goals, and contributing four assists.
 He was always entrusted with the captaincy in the absence of Logan Pause in the Fire's starting 11.
 He became the full-time captain of the Fire after Pause's retirement in 2014.